cmcgerty/Sofar2mqtt/README.md

 Line 2 will display "Connecting" during start up and lines 3 and 4 will show WIFI and MQTT getting connected.
 Line 2 also has a dot that slowly flashes, once every few seconds.
 This is when a heartbeat message is being sent to the inverter.
 If a message is read from the inverter that fails the CRC checksum, line 3 will display "CRC-FAULT".
 This could be caused by a loose or bad RS485 wire or by unsupported features.
 If no response is received to a heartbeat message, lines 3 and 4 show "RS485 ERROR".
-This could be caused by disconnected or revered RS485 wires.
+This could be caused by disconnected or reversed RS485 wires.
 During start-up, line 4 shows the Sofar2MQTT software version.
 Check that you have the latest version at https://github.com/cmcgerty/Sofar2MQTT
 In normal operation, line 2 shows "Online" which indicates that both WIFI and MQTT are still connected.
 In normal operation, line 3 shows the inverter run state, Standby, Charging, Discharging etc.